A topic from the subject of Decomposition in Chemistry.

 Objective:

-Determine the effect of temperature and surface area on the rate of decomposition of hydrogen peroxide.
+Determine the effect of temperature and the presence of a catalyst (yeast) on the rate of decomposition of hydrogen peroxide.

 Materials: